jaketurney/Plant-ID-Side-Project/README.md

 Once I have our model saved, I move onto Jupyter Notebooks.

 Second, I go into Jupyter Notebook and code the app using streamlit.
-This video was so helpful in building the app: https://www.youtube.com/watch?v=Q1NC3NbmVlc Another great resource: https://towardsdatascience.com/how-to-build-an-image-classification-app-using-logistic-regression-with-a-neural-network-mindset-1e901c938355
+This video was so helpful in building the app and showing me how to code for it: https://www.youtube.com/watch?v=Q1NC3NbmVlc Another great resource: https://towardsdatascience.com/how-to-build-an-image-classification-app-using-logistic-regression-with-a-neural-network-mindset-1e901c938355

 The code is saved in the file: "Photo ID App.py"